 Children must be protected from harm by their parents or caregivers.
 In Nova Scotia the Children and Family Services Act sets out what kinds of behaviours or actions cause a child harm or place a child at risk of harm.
 If you are concerned that a child is being harmed by their parents or caregivers or at risk of harm then you have a duty to report your concern to the Department of Community Services.
 If you have contact with a child protection worker because someone reported concern about you or your children it is important to meet with the worker to understand the concern.
 It is also important to get legal advice to understand your duties as a parent, your rights and the rights of your child.

 Money paid by one parent to the other parent for the children.
 It is usually paid monthly and adjusted yearly based on the paying parent’s income.
+The amount of child support is based on the Child Support Tables.

 Child Support Guidelines